[Editor’s note: This article was previously published in January 2019. It has been updated and republished.]

-Still, even in a market near all-time highs, there are attractive dividend-yielding stocks that pay out monthly.
-And several offer compelling cases for both their upside and safe dividends, with attributes that go beyond simply the timing of their distributions.
+And there are quite a few attractive dividend-yielding stocks that pay out monthly.
+Several offer compelling cases for both their upside and safe dividends, with attributes that go beyond simply the timing of their distributions.

 These six stocks all fit that bill, offering not only monthly dividends but potential share price appreciation and reasonable payout ratios.